ricardo-rossi/ge/README.md

 ge -t ./samples/6_conditional
 ```

-The generated files will be places under the ./build directory
+The generated files will be placed under the ./build directory (relative to your current dir)

 ## Attributions